 The borrower is responsible for paying the interest that accrues on an unsubsidized loan from the time the loan is disbursed, and until the loan is paid in full.
 The borrower can pay the interest while in school or can allow the interest to accrue and have the interest added to the principal amount of the loan.
 If the borrower chooses not to pay the interest while in school, this will increase the total amount of loan that the borrower will have to repay because it will be charged interest on a higher principal amount.
 Repayment begins 6 months after 1) you drop below half-time, 2) leave school, or 3) graduate, whichever happens first.

 Parents of dependent students can borrow from the PLUS loan program.
 Loan funds are borrowed from the U.S. Department of Education.
 The dependent student must complete a current FAFSA in order to determine eligibility.
 A PLUS loan applicant must not have an adverse credit history, as a credit check will be conducted.
 A PLUS loan is borrowed in the parent's name (unlike Direct Subsidized and Unsubsidized loans) and repayment begins 60 days after the final disbursement of the loan has been made.
-For more information on the PLUS loan program, please click here.
+Find out more information about the PLUS loan program from the Federal Student Aid office.

 Please note: Our school does not participate in the Federal Perkins Loan program.